Profile

 Sources: DRDO to display two tableaux during Republic Day parade 2022

-PIB reported a successful maiden flight test of Gaurav from the Su-30 MK-I platform off the Odisha coast.
+PIB reported a successful maiden flight test of Gaurav from the Su-30 MK-I platform off the Odisha coast, with INS/GPS hybrid navigation and telemetry/electro-optical tracking at the Integrated Test Range.

 Sources: DRDO carries out successful maiden flight test of Long Range Glide Bomb ‘GAURAV’ from Su-30 MK-I platform off Odisha coast

-DRDO said the Gaurav release trials ran from April 8-10, 2025, demonstrated close to 100 km range, and used multiple station and warhead configurations.
+DRDO said the Gaurav release trials ran from April 8-10, 2025, demonstrated close to 100 km range, used multiple station and warhead configurations, and were paving the way toward IAF induction.

 Sources: DRDO conducts successful Release Trials of Long-Range Glide Bomb ‘Gaurav’ from Su-30 MKI aircraft